R-CF/ncdfCF/README.md

 ## Development plan

 Package `ncdfCF` is in the early phases of development.
-It supports reading of groups, variables, dimensions, user-defined data types, attributes and data from netCDF resources in “classic” and “netcdf4” formats; and can write single data variables back to a netCDF file.
-From the CF Metadata Conventions it supports identification of axes, interpretation of the “time” axis, name resolution when using groups, reading of “bounds” information, parametric vertical coordinates, auxiliary coordinate variables, labels, cell measures and grid mapping information.
+It supports reading of all data objects from netCDF resources in “classic” and “netcdf4” formats; and can write single data arrays back to a netCDF file.
+From the CF Metadata Conventions it supports identification of axes, interpretation of the “time” axis, name resolution when using groups, reading of “bounds” information, auxiliary coordinate variables, labels, cell measures, attributes and grid mapping information.

 Development plans for the near future focus on supporting the below
 features:

 ##### netCDF

-- Support for writing of data sets.
+- Support for writing of data sets (`CFArray` instances can already be written to file).

 ##### CF Metadata Conventions